 Things you need to know about AES (a partial list):

-- As of May 2024, AES has been fined $36.7 million including $23.2 million in environmental violations including air and water pollution and $6.3 million in energy market violations for not producing the level of power to the grid they said they would.
+- As of June 2025, AES has been fined $40.1 million including $26.6 million in environmental violations including air and water pollution and over $6.3 million in energy market violations for not producing the level of power to the grid they said they would.
+More details at the Violation Tracker: https://violationtracker.goodjobsfirst.org/parent/aes-corp

-Note: We found it helpful to change the “Show 10 entries” to 50 and to double click on the arrow to the right of “Location” so it’s set downward which brings the US entries high on the list to see “US, AZ, Chandler,” and “US, AZ, Surprise”. - In 2023 the Federal Energy Regulatory Commission (FERC) “fined independent power producer AES $6 million for failing to fulfill RA obligations related to eight of the company’s 12 generating units operating in Southern California.” –Power Engineering News report: https://www.rtoinsider.com/59593-ferc-fines-aes-caiso-violations/
+- In 2023 the Federal Energy Regulatory Commission (FERC) “fined independent power producer AES $6 million for failing to fulfill power obligations related to eight of the company’s 12 generating units operating in Southern California.” –Power Engineering News report: https://www.rtoinsider.com/59593-ferc-fines-aes-caiso-violations/

 - In 2001, the FERC “accused units of Williams and AES Corp. of withholding electricity from two California power plants during April-May 2000 and running more profitable plants instead.”
 They ordered “Williams Energy Marketing & Trading Co. and AES Southland to explain why they shouldn’t return $10 million in profits from the alleged scheme…” The commission said “it also has begun an investigation into the operation, maintenance, and sales of power from the same units for other periods in 2000 and 2001, and warned it will release certain nonpublic information in 5 days, unless the companies can justify the need for continued confidentiality.”